chrfrenning/ironviper/README.md

 Note! this project is at very early stage, not much functioning yet.
 Want the nitty-gritty details?
 [Read the Journal](https://github.com/chrfrenning/ironviper/wiki/Journal).

+Are you a photographer?
+I want to hear from you and learn what you need!
+DM @chrfrenning on Twitter or email me on christopher@frenning.com or give me a call at +41 (0) 76 518 08 77

 ## status